Rupali-Gauravaram/bengaluru-urban-forestry/README.md

 | `GET /wards/rankings/top?n=` | the *n* healthiest wards (`n` bounded 1–50) |
 | `GET /zones` | per-zone ward count and mean health score |

-> **Note on cold starts.** The API runs on Render's free tier, which spins the
-> instance down after ~15 minutes of inactivity.
-The first request after an idle
+> **Note on cold starts.** The API runs on Render's free tier, the first request after an idle
 > period takes **30–50 seconds** while the service wakes; subsequent requests are
 > immediate.
-It is not broken — just asleep.

 The API is deliberately **read-only**: it serves `output/Bengaluru_Ward_Master_Stats.csv`, which the pipeline produces.
 Analysis